fnskye/ESP32PCRemote/README.md

 However, **WoL typically doesn't work over the internet without complicated setup**, so for users who need **true remote access**, I began developing this project as an alternative solution.

-My goal was to build a system that could simulate pressing the PC power button using a relay, with commands sent through a web interface — even from anywhere in the world.
+***My primary objective*** was to create a system that can press the PC’s power button by using a relay, with commands sent through a web interface.
+The goal was to make it work both locally and remotely, with a focus on allowing control from anywhere in the world through an internet connection.
+This gives users the ability to turn their PC on or off without needing to be near it or connected to the same local network.

 > 🔧 **Note:** For full remote access over the internet, additional steps are required such as:
 > - Using an always-on device ( A **Raspberry Pi** or another device that stays online 24/7 to act as a secure gateway.)